jknabl/game-of-life/README.md

 You can install the gem from github and include it in a project you are working on.
 This saves you the hassle of having to do a local install.

-Simply require the following in your `Gemfile`:
+Simply add the following to your `Gemfile`:

-`gem 'life', git: 'git@github.com:jknabl/game-of-life.git'`
+gem 'game-of-life', git: 'https://github.com/jknabl/game-of-life.git', require: 'life'

 ## Public interface